 6. Bamboo Apron Sink

 A kitchen sink made of bamboo is a surprising trend.
 Bamboo is a renewable resource that has a modern and earthy look.
-The material can be shaped into any design and style, including this stunning apron front sink.
+The material, including this stunning apron front sink, can be shaped into any design and style.

 Usually, these sinks are used with countertops and kitchens.
 The bamboo apron sink is a farmhouse-style sink with a bamboo countertop.
 It has two separate bowls.
 One bowl is deep enough to hold a large amount of water, and the other is shallow to wash dishes in.
 The bamboo countertop gives it a modern look that will match any kitchen decor.

-This sink is ideal for those who want to create a rustic style kitchen in their homes.
+This sink is ideal for those who want to create a rustic-style kitchen in their homes.
 The sink is made of a mix of wood and ceramic materials.
 They make it durable and sturdy.
-Besides, these materials also add an extra layer of protection against stains.
-This way, you do not have to worry about spills staining your sink!
+Besides, the materials also add an extra layer of protection against stains.
+That way, you do not have to worry about spills staining your sink!

 7. Integrated Marble Sink

-But, don’t let the price fool you.
+However, don’t let the price worry you.
 Integrated marble sinks are an investment in your home.
 They will last for decades.
-For this reason, it’s a smart idea to include them as part of your kitchen remodel project.
+For that reason, it’s a bright idea to include them as part of your kitchen remodel project.

 8. Prep Sinks